guitarbeat/Personal-Website/memory-bank/activeContext.md

 - **Utility-First Approach**: We're adopting a utility-first approach for common styling needs, while still maintaining component-specific styles for more complex patterns.
 - **Theme-Aware Shadows**: We've implemented a theme-aware shadow system that adapts based on light or dark theme.
 - **Responsive Typography**: We've implemented both fluid and breakpoint-based responsive typography to provide flexibility for different use cases.
+- **Memory Bank Organization**: We've reorganized the Memory Bank to better separate Phase 1 and Phase 2 content and improve documentation organization.

 ## Open Questions